drien/jquery-flipster/README.md

     style: 'coverflow',
     // [coverflow|carousel|flat|...]
     // Adds a class (e.g. flipster--coverflow) to the flipster element to switch between display styles
-    // Create your own theme in CSS and use this setting to have Flipster add the custom class.
+    // Create your own theme in CSS and use this setting to have Flipster add the custom class

     spacing: -0.6,
     // [number]